volodymyrhudyma/blog/content/blog/2020-09-01-algorithms-quick-sort-in-javascript.md

 metaDescription: "Learn Quick Sort in JavaScript - efficient sorting algorithm that follows the \"divide-and-conquer\" approach, it's advantages and disadvantages and thy it works best for sorting large datasets. "
-teaser: Quick Sort algorithm is one of the most popular sorting algorithms developed by the British computer scientist Tony Hoare in 1959 and published in 1961.
+teaser: Quick Sort is one of the most popular sorting algorithms developed by the British computer scientist Tony Hoare in 1959 and published in 1961.
 If implemented well, it can be about two to three times faster than its main competitors...
 date: 2020-09-02T17:30:41.647Z
 ---
 Quick Sort is one of the most popular sorting algorithms developed by the British computer scientist **Tony Hoare** in **1959** and published in **1961**.